Welcome to Volume 9 of Executed to Suppress His Message.

 During the Council of Trent (CE 1545-1563), the Catholics finalized their sacrament of penance (or reconciliation).
 This doctrine states that God will not forgive sin, unless a Christian confesses his or her sins to a Catholic priest.

-The Catholics teach that committing even one mortal sin automatically sentences a Christian to the tortures of Hell.
-Furthermore, Catholic doctrine states that God will not accept a sinner’s prayer for forgiveness.
-Instead, sin must be forgiven by a Catholic priest.
-And this requirement to be forgiven by a priest remains operative up until the present time, as this recent statement by Pope John Paul II affirms:
+The Catholics teach that committing just one mortal sin automatically sentences a Christian to the tortures of Hell.
+Furthermore, God will not accept the sinner’s repentance and prayer of forgiveness for a mortal sin, unless the sinner is first forgiven by a Catholic priest.
+And this requirement to be forgiven by a priest (what Catholics call the Sacrament of Penance) remains operative up until the present time, as this recent statement by Pope John Paul II affirms:

 “And on the other hand, it is being undermined by the sometimes widespread idea that one can obtain forgiveness directly from God, even in a habitual way, without approaching the sacrament of reconciliation”100.

-And when you combine the doctrine of Hell with the Catholic doctrine of penance, it’s not hard to understand why Catholics believe that most everyone is going to Hell.
+So when you combine the doctrine of Hell with the Catholic doctrine of penance, it’s not hard to understand why Catholics — and many Protestants — believe that most everyone is going to Hell.

 Christians Become Scared of God